JonasArnold/decryption/README.md

 # decryption
-Decryption is a Software that can encrypt and decrypt some text into a picture.
+Decryption is a Software that can encrypt and decrypt some text into/from a picture.

 Installation on your PC
 -----------------------